North Wahroonga

 North Wahroonga is a suburb on the Upper North Shore of Sydney, in the state of New South Wales, Australia.
 North Wahroonga is located 23 kilometres north-west of the Sydney central business district, in the local government area of Ku-ring-gai Council.
 Wahroonga is a separate suburb, to the south.

 North Wahroonga is bounded by the F3 Sydney-Newcastle Freeway on the west and the Ku-ring-gai Chase National Park on the north.

 History

 Wahroonga is an Aboriginal word meaning our home.

-European Settlement
+European settlement

 In the early days of British settlement in New South Wales, the main activity was cutting down the tall trees which grew there.
 The Wahroonga area was first settled in 1822 by Thomas Hyndes, a convict who became a wealthy landowner.
 Later there were many orchards, and when the railway was built it became a popular place for businessmen to build out-of-town residences with large gardens in the 1920s and 1930s.

+Transport

+CDC NSW operates two bus routes through North Wahroonga: